ethanwritescode/review-sentiment-analyzer/README.md

 ## License

-MIT License - This project is open source and licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+MIT License - This project is open source and licensed under the MIT License - see the [LICENSE](LICENSE) file for details.